A public firestorm began when a local man and his son presented a wooden”thin blue line” flag to Montgomery County Police.

 While no clear date exists as to when American law enforcement began to use the “Thin Blue Line” phrase, the term is believed to have taken off sometime in the 1950s, eventually evolving into a symbol for law enforcement standing “between chaos and order or between criminals and the potential victims of crime.”

-The color blue eventually became a nationally-recognized symbol for American law enforcement.
+The color blue evolved into a nationally recognized symbol for American law enforcement.

-While no universal meaning exists, American law enforcement officers mostly agree that the “Thin Blue Line” symbolizes a sense of uniformity among police officers and their families – regardless of race, sex, gender, and religion – keeping order, deterring crime and maintaining peace in their respective communities.
+Most American law enforcement officers agree that the “thin blue line” symbolizes a sense of uniformity among police officers and their families – regardless of race, sex, gender, and religion.

 The Thin Blue Line Flag